pcingola/bds/manual/docs/global_vars.md

 # Predefined global variables
-BigDataScript provides some predefined variables.
+bds provides some predefined variables.

-Whenever you run a BigDataScript program you have several predefined variables:
+Whenever you run a bds program you have several predefined variables:

 Variable name                        | Meaning
 -------------------------------------|---------------------------------------------------------------------------------------------------------------------------------